 Shalom SKF

-• Share stories and experiences;
+• Encourage members to share stories and experiences;

 A virtual Chanukah gathering with individuals from the Shalom SKF employee resource group shown on a computer screen along with three lit candles in front of a keyboard.